 A trigger is something that starts the action towards the habits.
-The something could be an event, an alarm, a timer, a time of day, an action.
+The ‘something’ could be an event, an alarm, a timer, a time of day, or an action.

 Choosing a Trigger?

 Think about the time of day you would like the new habit to take place.
-Find something you do regularly, that you can attach the new action too.
+Find something you do regularly, that you can attach the new action to.